CCoopSec/SmartCameraVulns/MerkuryMI-CW051/FaultInjection.md

 # CVE-2026-xxxx

 **CVE ID:** Pending

-**Problem Type:** CWE-1191 (On-Chip Debug and Test Interface With Improper Access Control) **Vendor:** Merkury Innovations
+**Problem Type:** CWE-1191 (On-Chip Debug and Test Interface With Improper Access Control) & CWE-1332 (Improper Handling of Faults that Lead to Instruction Skip)

+**Vendor:** Merkury Innovations

-**Affected Product:** Merkury MI-CW051 IP Camera **Product Page:** https://support.merkurysmart.com/hc/en-us/sections/15793498596507-CW051-Indoor-Smart-Camera **Firmware Version:** 3.0.0.086
+**Affected Product:** Merkury MI-CW051 IP Camera

+**Product Page:** https://support.merkurysmart.com/hc/en-us/sections/15793498596507-CW051-Indoor-Smart-Camera

+**Firmware Version:** 3.0.0.086

 **Researcher:** Chase Cooper

 **Summary**
-The Merkury MI-CW051 IP Camera exposes active, unauthenticated diagnostic hardware interfaces (UART) and unprotected SPI flash memory traces on its PCB.
-Due to a lack of physical obfuscation and hardware-level anti-tamper mechanisms, an attacker with physical access can execute a timing-based fault injection attack against the SPI flash chip during the boot sequence.
-This forces a read error that bypasses logical access controls, dropping the attacker into an unrestricted U-Boot root shell.
+The Merkury MI-CW051 IP Camera exposes active diagnostic hardware interfaces (UART) and unprotected SPI flash memory traces on its PCB.
+Due to a lack of physical obfuscation and hardware-level anti-tamper mechanisms, an attacker with physical access can execute a timing-based fault injection attack against the SPI flash chip.
+This physical disruption targets U-Boot during the boot sequence, forcing a read error that interrupts the kernel load process.
+The bootloader bypasses normal access controls and bootdelay restrictions, dropping the attacker into an unrestricted U-Boot menu console.

+**A quick note**
+The Merkury CW051 boot sequence contains a U-Boot environment with a bootdelay=1 configuration.
+Sending a keystroke during the boot delay interrupted the automatic startup and provided access to the bootloader menu console.
+The bootargs environment variable was subsequently modified to change the kernel initialization behavior.
+Appending `init=/bin/sh` caused the system to initialize a shell instead of its normal init process, resulting in privileged shell access.

 **Root Cause**
 The SoC does not implement a hardware-backed Secure Boot chain and fails to properly handle physical read disruptions from the SPI NOR Flash (ZBIT ZB25VQ64).
 When memory access is interrupted, the bootloader defaults to an insecure, open console state rather than halting execution.